dudek26/Create-Blazing-Hot/changelod.md

 * Extended processing time of Molten Blaze Gold mixing and blaze mixing recipe
 * Melting with Mechanical Mixer is now 3 times longer compared to Blaze Mixer (previously 5)
 * Renamed `fuel` property in Blaze Mixing recipes to `blazinghot:fuel`
-* Nether Sprouts can now be used to craft Nether Compound
+* Nether Sprouts can now be used when crafting Nether Compound
 * Updated textures for Blaze Gold Ingot, Nugget, Sheet and Block

 ### Fixed:

 * Blaze mixing recipes now consume the correct amount of fuel
 * Blaze mixing recipes' speed is no longer affected by the fuel
+  * This only applies to recipes exclusive to the Blaze Mixer
 * Melting time no longer caps at 512 ticks (25.6 seconds)

 ------------------------------------------------------